-This block handles the interface state.
+This block tracks the interface state.
 It controls suspend/resume modes and Full Speed/High Speed switching.
+An internal state machine keeps track of the state and the switching of the operating modes.

 2.6.2.
 Speed Negotiation Engine

 This block negotiates the speed of the USB interface and handles suspend and reset detection.